nrgow/nrgow.github.io/_posts/2025-07-16-spoken-language-human-data-voxtral.markdown

 After recording 50 tests sentences for German street names, we can now get a rough evaluation of the system on some approximation of "real data".
 I should mention that I can speak German - this might matter.

 In previous posts I used the sparse character ngram baseline.
 It struck me that I presented this as a reasonable baseline with motivation but without much evidence.
-Let's try also try a dense baseline, with the very generic choice of ``sentence-transformers/all-MiniLM-L6-v2``, the model which failed to provide hard negatives.
+Let's also try a dense baseline, with the very generic choice of ``sentence-transformers/all-MiniLM-L6-v2``, the model which failed to provide hard negatives.
 We'll give it another chance, this time as a retrieval model, out of curiosity.

 Finally I'll also take a look at ``mistralai/Voxtral-Mini-3B-2507``, a freshly-baked multimodal model, released just yesterday, to for a simple comparison against the other multimodal LLM previously mentioned, ``google/gemma-3n-E2B-it``.